Skip to main content

 Coroner's inquests

 Records of Coroner’s Inquests for London are not kept in entirely.
-They are retained as a sample only by London Metropolitan Archives.
+They are retained as a sample only by The London Archives.

 Not available online, however detailed descriptions of historic coroner’s inquests can be found in local newspapers, many of which are can be searched via the British Newspaper Archive.